Rules of a System Administrator

 4. Failure Will Happen – Plan For It

 From hard drives to cloud providers failure will happen.
 Not if, but when is the crucial question.
 Know the technologies and tools well enough to plan for failure and be able to handle it gracefully.
+Use SLAs and SLOs to judge how and when to react to failure.

 5. Automate Everything